emarekica/js/algebra/03-a-secret-message/NOTES.md

         "How are you?"[5]; // r

+    ### return string value based on the index number

     b) charAt() method to return the character using the index number as a parameter

         "How are you?".charAt(5);  // r

+    ### slice()

+    - returns the characters between two index numbers
+    - first parameter will be the starting index number, second parameter will be the index number where it should end
+    - will return what is between, but not including, the last parameter

+        "How are you?".slice(8, 11);   // you

+    - if a second parameter is not included, slice() will return everything from the parameter to the end of the string

+        "How are you?".slice(8);   // you?

+    ### return index numbers based on the provided string character

     c) indexOf() to return the index number by the first instance of a character